julienw/jquery-trap-input/README.md

 libraries.

 This implementation is better than the one is jQuery UI
-Dialog: faster, and it works with tabIndex attributes (see the dialog example).
+Dialog: faster, it works with tabIndex attributes (see the dialog example), and it works with other browsers than Firefox.

 This library does not work with usemaps for now.